rsyncOSX/RsyncUIdocs/content/post/Built.md

 ```bash
 $HOME/.rsyncosx/macserialnumber/*.json
 ```
+# OSLog

+Included in Swift 5 there is a unified logging feature `OSLog`.
+There are several methods for logging and investigate what the application is up to.
+By using OSLog there is no need for print statements to follow execution.
+All logging is by utilizing OSLog displayed as part of Xcode.
+The `Process` objects are where all the real work is done.
+OSLog is  included in all objects which perform work and it is very easy to check which commands RsyncUI are executing.

+OSLog info in Xcode.
+The logging is displaying commands and arguments as shown below.
+It makes it convenient to check that RsyncUI is executing the correct command.

+{{< figure src="/images/Xcode/Logger.png" alt="" position="center" style="border-radius: 8px;" >}}

+And the OSLogs might be read by using the Console app.
+Be sure to set the Action in Console app menu to `Include Info Messages` and enter `no.blogspot.RsyncUI` as subsystem within the search field.

+{{< figure src="/images/Xcode/console.png" alt="" position="center" style="border-radius: 8px;" >}}

 # SwiftData

 From Apple Developement Documentations: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
 I have commenced the work on a release of *RsyncUI* utilizing SwiftData.
-Within RsyncUI, the Homebrew version,  there are three files saved to storage tasks, log records and user settings.
+Within RsyncUI, the Homebrew version,  there are three files saved to storage: tasks, log records and user settings.
 Those data is enabled by utilizing SwiftData.
 When a *SwiftData* version is enabled, there will be two versions of RsyncUI:

 - RsyncUI for Homebrew as today utilizing reading and writing files from a `.dotcatalog`
 - RsyncUI only by download from GitHub using SwiftData.

-The development of the SwiftData version is done, now there are some testing and QA before a release on GitHub only.
+The development of the SwiftData version is more or less completed.
+Now there are some testing and QA before a release on GitHub only.
 [RsyncUISwiftData](https://github.com/rsyncOSX/RsyncUISwiftData) is the SwiftData version of RsyncUI.

 # Asynchronous execution